lamberta/devkit-doc/api/ui/widget/listview.md

 ### Handler: cellview.setData (data)
 1. `data {object}` ---Data representing the cell item to set.

-Called when a cellview is set.
+This callback is executed when a `CellView` is set.

 ### cellview.remove (list)
 1. `list {ui.widget.ListView}` ---List to remove the cell from.